Highly Connected Steiner Subgraph -- Parameterized Algorithms and Applications to Hitting Set Problems: FPT Algorithm for

 As we have proved our main result, we illustrate how our main result provides singly exponential FPT algorithm when $G$ is in several well-known hereditary graph classes.

 {\CorMain*}

 \begin{proof} We prove the items in the given order.
 For both the items, let $G$ be the input undirected graph.
-Moreover, to prove both the items, we just need to ensure that we can obtain a degeneracy sequence of $G$ in polynomial-time. \begin{enumerate}[(i)] \item Let $(T, \cX = \{X_t \mid t \in V(T)\})$ denotes a tree decomposition of width at most $\eta$.
-From the premise of the statement, it follows that a tree decomposition of width at most $\eta$ is given with the input.
+Moreover, to prove both the items, we just need to ensure that we can obtain a degeneracy sequence of $G$ in polynomial-time. \begin{enumerate}[(i)] \item In the first step, we invoke the algorithm by Korhonen \cite{Korhonen21} that computes a tree decomposition $(T, \cX = \{X_t \mid t \in V(T)\})$ of $G$ of width at most $2\eta + 1$.
+This algorithm takes $2^{\OO(\eta)}n$-time.
 We root the tree $T$ in an arbitrary node $r \in V(T)$.
 We complete a pre-order traversal or breadth first search traversal of $T$ starting from root $r$.
 This traversal gives a sequence $\rho = (t_1,\ldots,t_{|V(T)|})$ of nodes of $T$.
-Then, for every $i \in [|V(T)|]$, we output $X_{t_i}$, i.e. the vertices in the bag $X_{t_i}$ one by one and obtain an ordering $\sigma$ of the vertices of the graph.
-Observe that if a vertex $v \in X_{t}$, then $v$ has at most $2\eta - 1$ neighbors, out of which at most $\eta - 1$ neighbors are in $X_{t}$ itself and at most $\eta$ neighbors are in $X_{t*}$ such that $t*$ is the parent of $t$ when the tree is rooted at $r$.
-Therefore, this gives us a $2\eta$ degeneracy sequence of the vertices of $G$.
-Once we have this sequence of vertices, we invoke Theorem \ref{thm:main-result} to get an algorithm for {\ExtPCon} that runs in $2^{\OO(pk + \eta)}n^{\OO(1)}$-time when $\eta$ is the treewidth of the input graph.
+Then, for every $i \in [|V(T)|]$, we output $X_{t_i}$, i.e. the vertices in the bag $X_{t_i}$ one by one (without duplicates) and obtain an ordering $\sigma$ of the vertices of the graph.
+Observe that if a vertex $v \in X_{t}$, then $v$ has at most $4\eta + 1$ neighbors, out of which at most $2\eta$ neighbors are in $X_{t}$ itself and at most $2\eta + 1$ neighbors are in $X_{t^*}$ such that $t^*$ is the parent of $t$ when the tree is rooted at $r$.
+Therefore, this gives us a $(4\eta + 1)$-degeneracy sequence of the vertices of $G$.
+Once we have this sequence of vertices, we invoke Theorem \ref{thm:main-result} to get an algorithm for {\ExtPCon} that runs in $2^{\OO(pk + \eta)}n^{\OO(1)}$-time.
+This completes the proof when $\eta$ is the treewidth of the input graph.

 \item Suppose that a layout $\sigma = (v_1,\ldots,v_n)$ of width at most $\eta$ is given with the input.
 It follows from the premise that at any position $i \in [n]$, the cut at position $i$ has at most $\eta$ edges.
 We claim that $\sigma$ is an $\eta$-degeneracy ordering of $G$.
 It follows from the definition that cut of position $i$ is the set of edges that has one endpoint in $\{v_1,\ldots,v_i\}$ and the other endpoint in $\{v_{i+1},\ldots,v_n\}$.
 Therefore, $v_{i+1}$ can have at most $\eta$ neighbors in $\{v_1,\ldots,v_i\}$.
 Hence, $\sigma$ itself is an $\eta$-degeneracy sequence of $G$.
 Next, we invoke Theorem \ref{thm:main-result} to obtain an algorithm for {\ExtPCon} that runs in $2^{\OO(pk + \eta)}n^{\OO(1)}$-time. \end{enumerate} This completes the proof of the corollary. \end{proof}